7 Steps to Execute a Needs Analysis

 Step 1 – Identify an Executive Sponsor of the Project

-With the ERP example, this effort will impact all departments, workstreams and communications channels in production, planning, inventory, business analytics, marketing, supply chain, HR, and Learning and Development, among others.
+With the ERP example, this effort will impact all departments, work streams and communication channels in production, planning, inventory, business analytics, marketing, supply chain, HR, and Learning and Development, among others.
 The tentacles of the ERP system impacts the entire business.
 Realistically, without the full support of an executive sponsor, the opportunity for success is slim to none.
 Identify an executive sponsor before moving to Step 2 of the Needs Analysis.

 Step 2 – Generate a Return on Investment (ROI) Model

 It’s important to outline the financial specifics for the impending project.
 The ROI model “makes the case” for the project and does two things.
 First, it provides clear and concise justification to your executive sponsor and the organization’s leadership about why the funding for the initiative or project is needed and how it will benefit the organization.
 Secondly, it validates that the initiative or project is worth the effort and the costs associated with it will achieve a specific return.
 Cost schedule, capital investment, and staffing requirements are all factored into the ROI model.

 As part of the Needs Analysis, it’s imperative to think through every department, workstream, and the team that will have a roll in, or impacted by, the implementation of the project or initiative.
 This is the stage where organizational silos must come down.
 The identification and documentation of the workstreams ensure transparency and team engagement, which leads to the success of the project.
 Often workstreams exist outside the organization with vendors, contractors, and other organizations.

 Unfortunately, all too often project leaders do not think through every possible scenario of who and what workstreams will have connectivity to the project.
 To create buy-in, build communications channels and support of projects success, thoroughly investigate every workstream.
 This effort sets up for the next step – Interview each of the workstream leaders.